Tweed New Haven Airport, New Haven, CT

 Clicking links on this website may result in a commission being paid to Jettreks.
 The price you pay is not affected.

-Tweed-New Haven Airport, (HVN, KHVN) is located in New Haven (East Haven), CT.
+Tweed-New Haven Airport (HVN, KHVN) is located in New Haven (East Haven), CT.
 This is a towered, public airport, located 3 miles SE of downtown New Haven and owned by the City of New Haven.
-There is one grooved asphalt runway (2/20) measuring 5,600 x 150ft. at an elevation of 6.5 ft. on 2 and 12.6 ft. on 20.
-There are still plans in the works to expand the runway, the East Terminal, and parking as of May 2025 but no definite date set for the expansion.
-Both AvGas and Jet-A are available along with major airframe and powerplant services.
+There is one grooved asphalt runway (2/20) measuring 5,600ft. x 150ft. at an elevation of 6.5 ft. on 2 and 12.6 ft. on 20.
+Plans are in the works to expand the runway, the East Terminal, and parking as of May 2025; however, no definite date has been set for the expansion.
+Both AvGas and Jet-A are available, along with major airframe and powerplant services.
 The runway is rated in excellent condition.

 Transportation